MentaalAchtergesteld/CC-SCRIPTS/README.md

 - **Ecdysis**: A place for me to dump all turtle utility functions in, also keeps track of position and direction and includes pathfinding.
 - **Tabula**: Simple extension library for tables.
 Printing, filtering, etc.
+- **TUI**: Easy to use and "stupid" library for creating TUI's in ComputerCraft.